Proxy advisor PIRC recommends activist nominees in Exxon boardroom battle - Up News Info

 Exxon and activist hedge fund Engine No. 1 are battling over board seats and Exxon’s strategy to meet demands for lower-carbon energy.
 The fund has nominated four board candidates and criticized existing directors for a lack of “credible plan” as energy markets shift to cleaner fuels.

+London-based PIRC is the first of the major proxy advisory firms to release its report ahead of the company’s May 26 shareholder vote.
+Its report did not detail the reasons for its director recommendations.

-PIRC recommended voting in favor of the four activist fund nominees – Gregory Goff, Anders Runevad, Kaisa Hietala and Alexander Karsner – and against Exxon board members including Chief Executive Darren Woods.
+It advised Exxon shareholders to vote for activist fund nominees – Gregory Goff, Anders Runevad, Kaisa Hietala and Alexander Karsner – and against five existing Exxon board members including Chief Executive Darren Woods.